kbreuer/InnateDB-test-datasets/README.md

 InnateDB-test-datasets
 ======================

-Test datasets for analysis with InnateDB and the AAP.
+Randomly generated test datasets for analysis with InnateDB and the AAP.
-These datasets have been built randomly.